 View a chart with the different approval times based on provider statuses.

 NOTE: All paper applications will take 6-8 weeks to process.

-4. Can I offer a program for credit before I get a program number? (revised 6/23/14)
+4. Can I advertise and/or sell a program for credit before I get a program number? (revised 6/24/16)

-6. I am the Point of Contact, but need to update my address, e-mail, or other contact information, what do I do? (posted 5/29/12)
+6. I am the Point of Contact, but need to update my address, e-mail, or other contact information, what do I do? (revised 2/8/17)

-You can update your contact information by accessing your online CE provider account and making changes through the Account Management feature on your home page.
+You can update your contact information by accessing your online CE provider account and making changes through the Account Management feature by selecting Provider Account on the main menu.